 4. Attractive valuation

 Valuation is an important factor in determining the quality of a company in its specific industry.
 Companies with attractive valuations are characterized by a low price-to-earnings ratio, price-to-book ratio, and a high discounted cash flow.
 A company that’s been able to maintain an attractive valuation over time can offer quality securities to investors looking for stable returns in the future.

 When looking for potential companies to invest in, investors are more interested in owning stocks in companies that pay dividends consistently.
 A history of consistently paying dividends to shareholders shows that the company’s reported enough revenues over the years to sustain its dividends payouts.
 Also, a history of dividend growth is an added advantage to investors since they are assured of regular and growing dividend payments over time.

 Quality investing is an investment strategy that differs from value investing.

 Quality investing involves buying stocks from companies with outstanding qualities, while value investing involves buying stocks that are considered undervalued (trading below their intrinsic value).

-Value investors pick stocks that they think are undervalued, since the stock price movements do not correspond to the company’s long-term fundamentals.
-The investors buy the undervalued stocks for the long-term, with a plan to sell them at a later date when their price appreciates.
+Value investors pick stocks that they think are undervalued since the stock price movements do not correspond to the company’s long-term fundamentals.
+The investors buy the undervalued stocks for the long-term, with a plan to sell them later when their price appreciates.